crawl3r/crawl3r.github.io/_posts/2020-01-07-slae32_tcp_bind_shell.md

 Whilst writing this, I was following the execution in gdb - confirming the registers were working the way I wanted them too and the correct call was being made.
 Once confirmed, it was time to move on to the next syscall - bind().

-Compared to the socket() system call, the bind() call requires quite a few more instructions to function correctly, including setting up the registers and pushing data onto the stack in the correct order, allowing to gain an address to use as a parameter.
+Compared to the socket() system call, the bind() call requires quite a few more instructions to function correctly, including setting up the registers and pushing data onto the stack in the correct order, allowing us to obtain an address to use as a parameter.
 Looking at the C implementation of bind(), we can see 2 main sections of code include the creation of the 'server_addr struct’ and the call to bind() itself.

 ```
 struct sockaddr_in server_addr;